Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 The technical operation of this real-time buying and selling system is relatively complex and involves certain types of technological platforms:

-- DMP (Data Management Platform): it collects and organizes big data related to users’ behaviour, segmenting them by categories and transforming them into useful information for advertisers to identify the type of audience they are interested in;
+- DMP (Data Management Platform): it collects and organizes big data related to users’ behavior, segmenting them by categories and transforming them into useful information for advertisers to identify the type of audience they are interested in;

 - DSP (Demand Side Platform): participate in the auction process in real-time by entering information about advertisers and their purchase needs (budget, bidding settings, user profiles in target, etc.);